dongtsi/TrafficManipulator/readme.md

    ```

 ## Citations
-This source code is part of our work:
+This source code is part of our work accepted by [IEEE JSAC](https://ieeexplore.ieee.org/abstract/document/9448103):

+***Evaluating and Improving Adversarial Robustness of Machine Learning-Based Network Intrusion Detectors***

-***Practical Traffic-space Adversarial Attacks on Learning-based NIDSs*** available at [here](https://arxiv.org/abs/2005.07519).
+Its pre-print version is available at [here](https://arxiv.org/abs/2005.07519).

-You can find more details in this paper, and if you use the source code, **please cite the paper**.
+You can find more details in this paper, and if you use the source code, **please cite the paper** as follows:

+> D. Han et al., "Evaluating and Improving Adversarial Robustness of Machine Learning-Based Network Intrusion Detectors," in IEEE Journal on Selected Areas in Communications, doi: 10.1109/JSAC.2021.3087242.

+(or **BibTex**:)

+@ARTICLE{9448103,
+author={Han, Dongqi and Wang, Zhiliang and Zhong, Ying and Chen, Wenqi and Yang, Jiahai and Lu, Shuqiang and Shi, Xingang and Yin, Xia},
+journal={IEEE Journal on Selected Areas in Communications},
+title={Evaluating and Improving Adversarial Robustness of Machine Learning-Based Network Intrusion Detectors},
+year={2021},
+volume={},
+number={},
+pages={1-1},
+doi={10.1109/JSAC.2021.3087242}}